 Worship Committee (report by Joanna Lunnon)

-During 2015 the committee continued to review services and plan for those ahead,
+During 2017 the Committee continued to review services and plan for those ahead,

 • Easter and Christmas services were reviewed and any feedback received was considered with any

 potential changes noted for future years.
 The risks involved when choir and/or

 congregation use lighted candles were assessed and some additional precautions agreed.

 • Attendance at the main morning services continued to be strong.